dbca-wa/docker-scripts-dev/kubectl/docs/SetupGuide.md

 ```
 python get_pods.py
 ```
-If working you should see response "No resources found in karstenprehn namespace." otherwise if pods have already been deployed then will show a list of running pods
+If working you should see response "No resources found in <namespace> namespace." otherwise if pods have already been deployed then will show a list of running pods

 9.kubectl is now setup is now completed
 <br>